raceychan/anywise/README.md

 # Anywise

-Anywise let you write your application anywise.
+Anywise is a framework for encapsulating the business logic of your application.

 ---